Kewpie doll by Rosie O'Neill

 Kewpies were never made in Japan or marked Nippon.

-years, now in a variety of materials and products;
+the years, and in a variety of materials and products;

 Knickerbocker, Kruger, Strombecker, Shackman and others.